estherschayek/estherschayek/README.md

 Currently, I'm developing mobile and web solutions at Duvdevan Software, where I collaborate on cutting-edge projects using ReactJS, Node.js, and PostgreSQL in a CI/CD environment.

+In addition to my development work, I teach programming and technology-related topics at Bachir - The Institute for Technological Training, helping students build skills for their careers in tech.

 I'm always curious to explore new technologies, solve challenging problems, and contribute to impactful projects.

 ## 💻 Technical Skills